In Exercises 21-28, find the probability and answer the questions... | Channels for Pearson+

 Punnett Square

-A Punnett square is a diagram used to predict the genetic outcomes of a cross between two organisms.
-It helps visualize the possible combinations of alleles from the parents.
-In this scenario, constructing a Punnett square for the brown/blue genotypes of the parents will allow us to calculate the probability of the child having the blue/blue genotype, which is essential for answering the question.
+A Punnett square is a diagram used to predict the genetic outcomes of a cross between two parents.
+It helps visualize the possible combinations of alleles that offspring may inherit.
+In this case, constructing a Punnett square with the mother's X chromosomes (X and x) and the father's XY chromosomes will clarify the probability of the son inheriting the defective X chromosome and thus the disease.

 Recommended video: